amegeddon/plaspenmynydd/README.md

 3. Under the **Source** section, select the **Main** branch from the drop-down menu and click **Save**.
 4. A message will be displayed to indicate a successful deployment to GitHub pages and provide the live link.

-You can find the live site via the following URL - [Plas Penmynydd live webpage](https://github.com/amegeddon/plaspenmynydd)
-***
 ## **Credits**
 * The code used to provide transition effect on the Homepage Carousel was found through the slack community channel, where someone had previously struggled with the same issue I was having.
 I was able to take some of the code provided there and incorporate it into my project.
 * The overlay effect on the history page images elluded me for the longest time, I am so grateful to the code institute tutor who broke down what it was I was tryign to achieve and provided a clear way forward.

 ### **Acknowledgements**
-I would like to thank my fellow students of code institutes June Wales intake, a lovely group of people who are just lovely and keep the momentum going even when things look a bit daunting. and special mention to:
+I would like to thank my fellow students of code institutes June Wales intake, a lovely group of people who keep the momentum going even when things look a bit daunting.
+A special mention goes to:

-* [Richard Wells](https://github.com/D0nni387) - Code Institute Mentor who has gone above and beyond what was expected of him to help me get this far in the course.
+* [Richard Wells](https://github.com/D0nni387) - Code Institute Mentor who has been so encouraging and generous with his time and expertise.

 ### **Media:**

-* Images requiring compression were done using - [tiny.png](https://tinypng.com)
+* Images requiring compression were done using - [optinizilla](https://imagecompressor.com/)
+* images converted to webp using - [tiny img](https://tiny-img.com/webp/)